itenium-be/angular-reactive-forms/README.md

 - Add a FormGroup/Array validator that checks that the same color is not selected twice
 - Must have at least one color with a positive amount.
 Amounts must always be positive.
-- When ordering a certain amount of Socks of a color, do a backend call to make sure that this does not exceed the current stock (See StockService)
+- When ordering a certain amount of Socks of a color, do a backend call to make sure that this does not exceed the current stock (See `StockService` for a fake backend, see `2-form-builder/EmailValidator` for an AsyncValidator example).
+Attention: do you want to add a Validator to the one FormArray or to each FormGroup in the FormArray?

 #### FormTesting

+Attention: FormBuilder & FormTesting is two times the same UI, make sure you are adding & testing with the `4-form-testing` component!

 - Disable Birth Date only when there is a valid INSS filled in
 - Using route /form-testing/{id} if there is an id other than 'new-user', set the value of the Form to the value retrieved from the (fake) PersonService.